 An agent may file a complaint on your behalf if you complete an Agent Authorization Form and include it with your complaint.

-Complaint forms and filing fees may be dropped off at:
+Complaint forms and filing fees may be emailed to firstname.lastname@example.org or dropped off at:

 c/o Clerk of the Assessment Review Board